 “CARA’s work in training Peer Leaders has allowed the college work on the Franklin K. Lane campus to continue to evolve, expand, and deepen every year.”

 -Lisa LoFaso, Student Success Center Director, Cypress Hills LDC

 “CARA has been instrumental in developing our peer mentoring program at the BMCC Learning Academy, from a peripheral program to an integral one that is foundational to our department’s goals.”

 Early FAFSA Completion

-Early FAFSA completion increases by 24% over 5 years at schools implementing CARA’s Peer Leader programming or Whole School + Peer Leader model.
+Early FAFSA completion increases by 12% within 2 years at schools implementing CARA’s Peer Leader programming or Whole School + Peer Leader model.

 Early FAFSA completion is a critical step in successful matriculation, ensuring students receive the full amount they are entitled to, giving them time to complete the process before summer’s end, and thus removing last-minute obstacles to matriculation.

 Because of all of the skills I learned about advocacy as a Youth Leader, I asked my college if I could do my work-study position with the SSC at my high school.
 I got to keep helping my community… I was a psychology major and wanted to be a school psychologist at first – but then I looked into counseling and realized that I had a lot of skills from being a Youth Leader so I decided to pursue a Masters in Counseling after I graduated.

 -Anna Cruz, College Counselor, A. Philip Randolph High School

 After I finished at Queens College, I heard from CARA about a maternity leave coverage role leading the Student Success Center at Mott Haven for Right to College.
 All the experience I had as a Bridge coach caught their attention, like the work I did with the toolkit for undocumented students, and all the different ways I’ve used data and spreadsheets to keep track of student progress.
 Everything I learned as a Bridge coach is related, and it all helps me now.